This 7-Day Money Challenge is Perfect for Parents — No Matter How Busy

 But just because you’re not a millionaire doesn’t mean you can’t use some of the same strategies the super-rich use.

 Here’s a secret of the rich: They save their money tax-free.
-With an app called U-Nest, you can take advantage of that same strategy, which, by the time your kid is ready for college, could mean $40,000 more than you would save in a regular savings account.
+With an app called UNest, you can take advantage of that same strategy, which, by the time your kid is ready for college, could mean $25,000 more than you would save in a regular savings account.

 New to all this?
-U-Nest will hold your hand through the whole thing.
-It makes it super easy to get started saving as little as $25 a month in one of its tax-free investing accounts (you might’ve heard these called 529 plans.)
+UNest will hold your hand through the whole thing.
+It makes it super easy to get started saving as little as $25 a month in one of its tax-free investing accounts.
+UNest even lets you invite friends and family to contribute to the plan for birthdays, holidays and other special occasions.
+It’s super easy to use, and those gifts will continue to grow in value, thanks to years of compound interest.

-When saving $40,000 is this easy, why wouldn’t you do it?
-It takes five minutes to download the U-Nest app and create an account.
+When saving an extra $25,000 is this easy, why wouldn’t you do it?
+It takes five minutes to download the UNest app and create an account.

-2. Leave Your Family $1 Million in Life Insurance; Rates Start at $8/Month
+2. Leave Your Family $1 Million in Life Insurance; Rates Start at $16/Month

 Have you thought about how your family would manage without your income after you’re gone?
 How they’ll pay the bills?
 Send the kids through school?
 Now’s a good time to start planning for the future by looking into a term life insurance policy.